Bira/octopus-carnival/_drafts/2016-10-21-racial-templates.md

 characters?

 The default answer is "not many".
-The original game started out with a more traditional fantasy setting containing all the default races, but was eventually developed into the setting we see when playing it. _Humans_ make up the bulk of civilization in Gransys and the rest of the world.
+The original game started out with a more traditional fantasy setting containing all the races you'd expect, but was eventually developed into the setting we see when playing it. _Humans_ make up the bulk of civilization in Gransys and the rest of the world.
 A minority of alien _Pawns_ are the only non-humans who are also part of it.

 There are other non-human sapients around: _Goblins_ and their _Hobgoblin_ cousins clearly have a civilization of sorts, and the various species of